greggman/jsbenchit/README.md

 - [ ] mobile formatting

-   I have't really bothered with mobile formatting other than checking that it seems to run and not be too messed up.
+   I haven't really bothered with mobile formatting other than checking that it seems to run and not be too messed up.

 ## License: [MIT](LICENSE.md)